kanata-kan/store-management-system/docs/phases/phase-7/task-7.10-sales-records-management.md

 - No advanced text search (e.g., by product name substring or cashier name).
 - No inline row expansion or detail view (future enhancement).

-These omissions are intentional: Task 7.10 focuses exclusively on a robust, read-only sales records table with essential filters.
+These omissions are intentional: Task 7.10 focuses exclusively on a robust, read-only sales records table with essential filters and a professional date picker.

 ---